quangbhdang/RMLET/README.md

 **Tip 2:** It a good idea to create a [Makefile](https://makefiletutorial.com/) that combine all script into a single command in CLI for simpler and consistent process when working with more complex project or multiple tools.

+**Tip 3:** For long running session a push notification tool is extremly helpful to allow for your to check on your code running status without having to physically be on your notebook or script.
+[Ntfy](https://docs.ntfy.sh/), have a self-host version, or [Pushover](https://pushover.net/), os license one-time payment, are two option I highly recommend.

+**Tip 4:** You can turn your home pc into a Colab like server using [Tailscale](https://tailscale.com/) plus a remote desktop program like [Rustdesk](https://rustdesk.com/).
+Tailscale streamline you VPN setting allow you to easily securly serve our MLFlow, or Jupyter Lab without exposing our network in a unsecure manner.
+Rustdesk help you run these service remotely without worry about SSH session timeout.

+**Tip 5:** Use Tailscale serve (Funnel) option to open up your MLflow server for remote tracking.
+You should secure MLflow server using basic authentication, beta support as current speaking, or custom authentication prior to do this.
+But in exchange you can now switch between different machine or VM instance with more powerful GPU while still having the run output store directly on your system.
+WARNING: do ensure you have data backup solution on your machine as you don't have the benefit of cloud or enterprise level backup on local machine.